LifeOnAFarm/SAO-PCB-Art/README.md

 Welcome to a collection of my PCB Shitty Add-On (SAO) files.

-Here you will find a svg images of the PCBs and all the schematics, gerbers and Kicad files.
+Here you will find svg images, schematics, gerbers and all the Kicad files you need to edit and make your own SAO PCB.
 I recommend @MrTwinkleTwink's video on how to convert svg images to Kicad files using Inkscape if you want to make any board chances (https://youtu.be/61NFK9KW).

 # Chain Chomp